HackYourFuture/JavaScript2/Week3/README.md

 Let's draw the line to programming.
 Simply put, just like context gives meaning to a word, `scope` gives meaning to a variable/object.

 That meaning is defined by whether or not the variable is accessible.
-If the variable is not within the "scope" (you could also call it "reach") of any given code block, it can't access it.
+If the variable is not within the "scope" of any given code block, it can't access it.
+Which means it doesn't exist from the perspective of that code block.

+This is actually a good thing: we want to make sure that parts of our data have limited accessibility.
+Imagine that the password to your email account would be available everywhere, and you could easily get access to it by writing some code in the console of your browser.
+Do you know how easily it would be to hack into your account?

 For further research, check out the following: